akash-abesec/Truth-Dare/README.md

 4. **Complete Task**: The player must answer the truth question or complete the dare assigned to them.
 5. **Next Turn**: The next player is randomly selected, and the game continues.

 ## Contributing

 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, please submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+Special thanks to [Aman Singh] for their significant contributions to the project, including:

+- Adding new and exciting truth questions and dares.
+- Enhancing the user interface for a better gaming experience.
+- Implementing multiplayer support for larger groups.

 ## License